oneblink/bic-jqm/docs/pending-queue.md

 ## API

-As you may have guessed from the above, the pending queue object is globally exposed as `BMP.BIC3.pending`.
+As you may have guessed from the above, the pending queue object is globally exposed as `BMP.BIC.pending`.
 The functionality exposed here is similar to [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) systems that you may have encountered in other environments.

 ### PendingItem